dabonetn/linapple-pie/README.md

 This is a conversion of linapple geared toward frontend usage.
 Changes done by Mark Ormond.

-Supports mounting and running disks from the command line.
+Supports mounting and running disks from the command line, and remapping joystick.

-usage is

-linapple -r -1 diskimage.dsk

-Now needs SDL_image to compile.
+See README-linapple-pie for changes

 Visit the original linapple page at